-Therefore, Measure Values will be both on the Colour and Label.
+Change the mark type to Square, then also add Measure Values to the Colour shelf.
+Measure Values will be both on the Colour and Label.

-Using Measure Names / Measure values is one way to get around the 16 column limit Tableau imposes on tables.
+In addition, using Measure Names / Measure values is one way to get around the 16 column limit Tableau imposes on tables.

 Perhaps your requirements are more sophisticated than is possible using the simple Measure Names / Measures Values.
-It’s possible to build tables using the placeholder technique, which gives more flexibility.
+It’s also possible to build tables using the placeholder technique, which gives more flexibility.

 Measure Names and Measure Values is used to build a bar chart with multiple measures.
 Very useful if to compare measures side by side in a bar chart.